Self Employed Adviser

 CHS Healthcare/Carehome Selection is an expanding company providing an independent tailor made service throughout the UK; we support patients and their families as they face important decisions about their ongoing care after leaving hospital.
 Since 1995 we have built a reputation as a trusted specialised and patient focused service finding suitable care home placements and care packages most appropriate for their loved one.

-We are looking to engage self-employed advisers to assist Next of Kin (NOK) / families in their search for a care home or package of care for their relative in the Aylesbury area.
+We are looking to engage a self-employed adviser to assist Next of Kin (NOK) / families in their search for a care home or package of care for their relative.

 Core Duties and Responsibilities:

 The main function of an adviser is to provide support to family / NOK needing to find a care home or package of care for a relative, friend or loved one who is in hospital.
 The adviser will guide and support family / NOK throughout this process.